jason-c-daniels/jason-c-daniels.net/about/index.md

 ---

 I'm a disabled software engineer with various interests.
 One of my favorite interests is Table Top Role Playing Games, (TTRPGs), second only to programming computers, my career.
-I've enjoyed playing and making maps for settings since I was a young boy of 11 years.
-(I'll be 51 as mid-August 2022.)
+I've enjoyed playing TTRPGs and making maps for settings since I was a young boy of 11 years.
+(I'm 51 as of mid-August 2022.)

 I also enjoy, and may or may not post about, cooking, container gardening, my pet gecko, electronics or other things as they strike my fancy.